SimonWaldherr/PullToRefresh/README.md

 #PullToRefresh

-a JavaScript implementation of PullToRefresh without jQuery or other Frameworks under MIT-License
+a JavaScript implementation of PullToRefresh without jQuery or other Frameworks and under the MIT-License

 ##about

 License: MIT
-Version: 0.006
+Version: 0.007
 Date: 09.03.2013

+##howto

+take a look at the index.html file and use it as a reference on how to integrate PullToRefresh into your project.

 ##demo